PSR B1620−26 b

-PSR B1620−26 b is an exoplanet located approximately 12,400 light-years from Earth in the constellation of Scorpius.
+PSR B1620-26 b is an exoplanet located approximately 12,400 light-years from Earth in the constellation of Scorpius.
 It bears the unofficial nicknames "Methuselah" and "the Genesis planet" (named after the Biblical character Methuselah, who, according to the Bible, lived to be the oldest person) due to its extreme age.
-The planet is in a circumbinary orbit around the two stars of PSR B1620−26 (which are a pulsar (PSR B1620−26 A) and a white dwarf (WD B1620-26)) and is the first circumbinary planet ever confirmed.
+The planet is in a circumbinary orbit around the two stars of PSR B1620-26 (which are a pulsar (PSR B1620-26 A) and a white dwarf (WD B1620-26)) and is the first circumbinary planet ever confirmed.
 It is also the first planet found in a globular cluster.
 The planet is one of the oldest known extrasolar planets, believed to be about 12.7 billion years old.

 Characteristics

 Mass, orbit, and age

-PSR B1620−26 b has a mass of 2.627 times that of Jupiter, and orbits at a distance of 23 AU (3.4 billion km), a little larger than the distance between Uranus and the Sun.
+PSR B1620-26 b has a mass of 2.627 times that of Jupiter, and orbits at a distance of 23 AU (3.4 billion km), a little larger than the distance between Uranus and the Sun.
 Each orbit of the planet takes about 100 years.

 The triple system is just outside the core of the globular cluster Messier 4.
-The age of the cluster has been estimated to be about 12.7 billion years, and because all stars in a cluster form at about the same time, and planets form together with their host stars, it is likely that PSR B1620−26 b is also about 12.7 billion years old.
+The age of the cluster has been estimated to be about 12.7 billion years, and because all stars in a cluster form at about the same time, and planets form together with their host stars, it is likely that PSR B1620-26 b is also about 12.7 billion years old.
 This is much older than any other known planet discovered to date, and nearly three times as old as Earth.
-It has been undergoing many stages through its lifetime.